Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 6. Caffe Latte

 The famous caffe latte has an Italian origin.
-It was first mentioned in 1867 in one of William Dean Howells’ Italian Journeys.
+It was first mentioned 1867 in one of William Dean Howells’ Italian Journeys.

 It is believed that the latte originated from cappuccino to make the drink more palatable to foreigners.